concord-consortium/lab/readme.md

 directory containing the additional resources for generating the html, css, and image resources for `dist/examples/`.

 - `src/examples`

-  haml, sass files are processed into html and css files saved in the `dist/examples/` directory, javascript files located here are just copied.
+Files and folders in `src/examples` are either copied directly to `dist/examples` or in the case of coffeescript files are compiled to javascript before being copied.

 The source code for the Lab modules is all contained in `src/lab/`